Best daily deals

 How long do true wireless earbuds last?

 Due to the size limitations of true wireless earbuds, the battery cells can only supply so much power before hitting a wall.
-We’ve seen huge improvements in just a few years as a handful of candidates from the likes of Master & Dynamic and Beats are able to come near or exceed 10 hours of playtime on a single charge, and on the cheaper end, JLab.
+We’ve seen huge improvements in just a few years as a handful of candidates from the likes of Master & Dynamic and Beats are able to come near or exceed 10 hours of playtime on a single charge and, on the cheaper end, JLab.
 That, however, remains an exception.
 Most true wireless earbuds will grant you four or five hours of listening before needing to be topped up in the provided charging case.

 An aerial image of the Apple AirPods (first-gen), which suffice as Apple AirPods Pro alternatives.